 Then came a breakthrough.

-new ways to team up against crime and protect the public.
+Indeed, the voice of forensic science is being heard throughout San Diego as street cops, investigators, and crime lab professionals find new ways to team up against crime and protect the public.